-We recently sat down with the superstar stitchers and Bluprint online class instructors, Amy Gibson and Ann Petersen to get some words of wisdom.
-Their quilts have won tremendous accolades, and together, they have nearly 80,000 students enrolled in their online Bluprint classes.
+We recently sat down with the superstar stitchers and Craftsy class instructors Amy Gibson and Ann Petersen to get some words of wisdom.
+Their quilts have won tremendous accolades, and together they have nearly 80,000 students enrolled in their online classes.
 Their points are precise, their seams are straight, and their blocks are beautiful.
 In other words, they know what they’re doing!

-In this post, they give their biggest pieces of advice on how to avoid the following five quilting follies:
+Here is their best advice to avoid the following five quilting follies:

 1. Pleated/Wrinkled Quilt Backs

-When preparing for basting the quilt sandwich, be careful not to stretch that back so tightly that you see pull marks.
+When preparing to baste the quilt sandwich, be careful not to stretch that back so tightly that you see pull marks.
 When you pull that tightly, then release it, you end up with pleated and wrinkled backing.
-(Tip by Ann Petersen, instructor of the online Bluprint classes Beyond Basic Machine Quilting and Quilting Big Projects on a Small Machine.)
+(Tip by Ann Petersen, instructor of Beyond Basic Machine Quilting and Quilting Big Projects on a Small Machine.)

 2. Blocks that Turn Out Too Small

 Check your seam allowance!
 This is a hard-learned lesson, especially if you’re making a block for a bee and it must turn out a specific size.
 Better to take the time to make sure your seams are accurate, before having to re-make a block because it came out too small.
-(Tip by Amy Gibson, instructor of the Bluprint Block of the Month.)
+(Tip by Amy Gibson, instructor of the the Craftsy Block of the Month series.)

 3. Thread Tension-Related Problems.

 There are really two things to consider here.
 The first is how to prevent them in the first place, and the second is to minimize how visible tension inconsistencies are.
 First of all, consider that our sewing machines are factory set for garment sewing with polyester threads.
 So don’t hesitate to adjust your tension dial as you sew.
 (But make a note of where it was in case you want to go back.)
 Then, use the same color thread in your bobbin as you are quilting with on the top.
 It will help minimize those little tension inconsistencies that happen as you change direction.
 You can hide the color of thread on the back by picking a busy print, or flaunt it with an almost solid color!
-(Tip by Ann Petersen, instructor of the online Bluprint classes Beyond Basic Machine Quilting and Quilting Big Projects on a Small Machine.)
+(Tip by Ann Petersen)

 4. Distorted and Wavy Borders

 Quilt evenly!
 If you quilt one part of your project very heavily, but then put very little quilting in another section (especially the border), you are absolutely guaranteed to get waves and distortion in your borders.
 Balance is the key!
-(Tip by Ann Petersen, instructor of the online Bluprint classes Beyond Basic Machine Quilting and Quilting Big Projects on a Small Machine.)
+(Tip by Ann Petersen)

 5. Boring Blocks